martindisch/dgmark/README.md

 # dgmark

-Parser for a custom markdown extension with some experiments using it as WASM in the browser and via FFI and WASM from C#.
+Parser for a custom markdown extension with some experiments using it as Wasm in the browser and via FFI and Wasm from C#.

 ## License